top of page

 Long COVID, Episodic Disability and Labour Force Participation - Calls to Action for Government, Employers, Human Resource (HR) Professionals, Insurers and Benefit Providers (PDF).

-Canadian Guidelines for Post COVID-19 Condition (CAN-PCC)
+Canadian Guidelines for Post COVID-19 Condition (CAN-PCC) *Updates will cease on March 31, 2025, unless additional funding is secured.

 The Public Health Agency of Canada (PHAC) funded Cochrane Canada and the MacMasters GRADE Centre to develop guidelines for post COVID-19 condition (PCC).
 The team working on the guidelines is a group of 90 people from across Canada, including researchers, health professionals, people with lived PCC experience, and health economists.
 As at June 2024, there are 11 good practice statements and 5 recommendations available to help guide patients, doctors, and policymakers.